nnmarcoo/TextureRipper/README.md

 ![GitHub issues](https://img.shields.io/github/issues/nnmarcoo/TextureRipper)
 ![GitHub pull requests](https://img.shields.io/github/issues-pr/nnmarcoo/TextureRipper)

 TextureRipper is a tool written in C# using WPF that allows you to select a plane of an image and fix the perspective to face the camera.
-This tool can be useful in various applications such as computer vision, image processing, and augmented reality.
+The purpose of this tool is to rip textures from images that are otherwise unobtainable.

 ## Features